Compare Cheap Auto Insurance in New Hampshire

 New Hampshire is the only state in the country that doesn’t legally require car insurance, but it does require drivers who forego insurance to prove financial responsibility.
 For most drivers, standard auto insurance will therefore be the most practical and affordable option.

-- USAA and GEICO offer the cheapest full coverage rates in New Hampshire, while Hanover is the cheapest for minimum coverage.
+- Hanover and USAA offer the cheapest rates in New Hampshire for both full and minimum coverage.

-- State Farm also tends to have cheaper-than-average rates for most categories.
+- GEICO also tends to have cheaper-than-average rates for most categories.

-Cheapest Car Insurance in New Hampshire for Full Coverage: USAA and GEICO
+Cheapest Car Insurance in New Hampshire for Full Coverage: Hanover

-The cheapest full coverage auto insurance in New Hampshire is offered by USAA at $840 per year but is only available to military members, veterans, and their families.
-GEICO offers the next-lowest rates for nonmilitary drivers at $1,274 per year, which is 9 percent less than the state average.
+The cheapest full coverage auto insurance in New Hampshire is offered by Hanover at $1,006.
+USAA follows close behind at $1,038 per year but is only available to military members, veterans, and their families.
+Nationwide offers the next-lowest rates for nonmilitary drivers at $1,416 per year

 | Provider | Annual Full Coverage | Monthly Full Coverage |